kubernetes/website/docs/user-guide/container-environment.md

 *PostStart*

 This hook is sent immediately after a container is created.
 It notifies the container that it has been created.
 No parameters are passed to the handler.
+It is NOT guaranteed that the hook will execute before the container entrypoint.

 *PreStop*